Have You Inherited A House?

 The Probate Process

-When you inherit a house, sometimes the estate, including any houses owned by the estate, have to go through the probate process unless the property of the estate is held in a trust.
-Even if you keep the house vs selling your house, it is best to transfer title to the person that will end up with the house.
+When you inherit a house, sometimes the estate, including any houses owned by the estate, have to go through the probate process so someone can sell or transfer title to properties.
+Even if one of the heirs keeps the house, it is best to transfer title to the person that will end up with the house.
 Sometimes probate in Utah can be fast tracked which means the process does not have to go before a judge.
 However, all of the heirs to the estate will need to agree on how the estate is handled and which person will be the personal representative.
 It is important to note that a personal representative has to distribute the estate assets as per a valid will, per state law or according to what all the heirs agree to.
 A good probate attorney can make sure everything goes smoothly and that all the heirs are protected.

 After the estate, including the house(s) in the estate, go through the probate process, the court will authorize a personal representative to act in any way you wish.
-This can be the same day or several weeks from when you submit the paperwork to the probate court.
+This probate process can take 1 day or several weeks from when you submit the paperwork to the probate court.
 If you are the will executor and some of your relatives share in the inheritance of the home, you need to get their permission and permission from the court to sell it.

 Once all the individuals involved in the inheritance agree that the home should be sold, the personal representative (PR) can sell the property on behalf of the estate.
 It is important to keep in mind that the PR can sell assets, but they are bound by law or a will to distribute the funds properly.
 It is suggested that the estate have a separate checking account only for estate business.
 The inherited home that you need to sell may require repairs or remodeling before you list the house on the Utah Multiple Listing Service with an agent.